Mads Mikkelsen as Mr Freeze in a solo DC movie or the villain for The Batman 2? Where do I sign a petition for that?

 Although Mikkelsen’s performance in Doctor Strange was powerful and mind-bending, there weren’t many opportunities for the talented actor to really show his dramatic chops.
 Like so many villains in the Marvel Cinematic Universe, Kaecilius, the sorcerer that Mikkelsen plays in the film, is rather one dimensional.

-It would be so fun and fascinating to see how Mads Mikkelsen would play a comic book villain if he had more to work with and more room to breathe — and a Mr Freeze solo movie would be the perfect opportunity to do so.
+It would be so fun and fascinating to see how Mads Mikkelsen would play a comic book villain if he had more to work with and more room to breathe — and a Mr Freeze solo movie or being cast as the main villain in The Batman 2 would be the perfect opportunity to do so.